dalfonzo-tc/lab-dalfonzo-loadbalancer/README.md

   3. Inside the [examples](./examples/) directory add the following:
      * 'provider_openstack.tf' with your Openstack credentials (example_provider_openstack.txt provided as sample)
   4. Review [main.tf](./examples/main.tf) and adjust the variables if required.
+  5. Install python-openstackclient, python-senlinclient packages if Senlin policies creation is required
-  5. Run `terraform init` to download any required modules to your local examples path
+  6. Run `terraform init` to download any required modules to your local examples path
-  6. Run `terraform plan` to review what terraform intends to deploy
+  7. Run `terraform plan` to review what terraform intends to deploy
-  7. Run `terraform apply` to deploy the infrastructure contained within this module
+  8. Run `terraform apply` to deploy the infrastructure contained within this module

 ## Using this module in your project